 The NDC swiftly established itself as the new majority when the NPP was cut to 135 members and the NDC claimed 136 seats.

-The Supreme Court, however, granted Speaker Bagbin’s decision stay of execution on Friday, October 18, holding that the four MPs must be let to continue serving their constituents until the court makes final decision.
+The Supreme Court, however, granted Speaker Bagbin’s decision a stay of execution on Friday, October 18, holding that the four MPs must be let to continue serving their constituents until the court makes a final decision.

 The NDC caucus has refused to give up its recently asserted majority status in spite of the court’s decision, claiming that the courts cannot meddle in Parliament’s internal affairs because Parliament is an independent branch of government.